AdrianaPineda/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

   return items.map(square);
 }
 ```
 Pure functions are those whose return values depend only upon the values of their arguments.
 Pure functions don't have side effects like network or database calls.
+Calling a pure function will return the same value all the time, they are predictable.
 Pure functions also do not override the values of anything.
 In the above example, a new array is returned instead of modifying the `items` that was passed in.

 **Impure:**
 ```JavaScript